nikhilmufc7/Flutter_GreatPlaces/README.md

 ```

 ```
-create a db_helper.dart file in helpers folder
+create a location_helper.dart file in helpers folder
 ```

 ```